Frequently asked questions

 When do interviews take place?

 The vast majority of our interviews in Cambridge take place in the first two weeks of December so please bear this in mind if you are planning travel during a year out.
+Some interviews will take place in the last week of November.

 I've heard interviews are really scary.
 Is that true?